JohnTelford/mkdocs/docs/workstations.md

----
-slug: workstations
-title: Workstations
----

-!!! info
 Workstations are the key hardware for website developers

-## Overview

 Web site development is not easy, time consuming, and expensive.
 Optimizing the website development environment is critical.

-The key hardware for website developers are terminals.
+The key hardware for website developers are workstations.
 They need to be:

 - Fast
 - Reliable
 - Supportable